-Simple questions often have complicated, even convoluted answers.
-This question opened a long conversation with my great uncle Anson Curtiss Tennant, the man who died twice.
+Simple questions can require complicated, even convoluted reply.
+This deceptively innocent question opened a welcome conversation with my great uncle Anson Curtiss Tennant, the man who died twice.
 I was nineteen years old and he was seventy-five.
 Funny thing: our discussion straddled the divide between my intense curiosity about the past and his passion for what lay ahead of us all.
 Let me tell you what I learned.

-Some teenager — probably a lot like me at that age; I can’t recall — is storied to have written Frank Lloyd Wright seeking a definition of “architect”; Wright responded by parsing the word.
+Some teenager — probably a lot like me at that age; I can’t recall — is storied to have written Frank Lloyd Wright for his definition of “architect”; Wright responded by parsing the word.
 “Arch” he said was chief, principal or encompassing person.
 “Techne”, coming from the Greek, was craftsmanship, craft or art.
 So, taken together, an architect was the Master of the Know-how.
-From my earliest memories, that was uncle Anson: the go-to guy when things went wrong, awry; when they went “south” despite my best intent.
+From my earliest memories, that was uncle Anson: the go-to guy when things went wrong, awry; off course, despite my best efforts.
 I knew that he’d been an architect before World War I but then had gone a different way.
-I wondered: Was he still an architect in deed, if not in name?
+I wondered: Was he still an architect in deed, if not by title?

 You probably need to know a little about the Tennant family, my family, which begins with a bastard: Gaudeamus Tennant, illegitimate child of Marie-Hélène Cachemaille and a family that bought her silence and their reputation.
-Living in the Channel Islands and speaking a patois of Medieval French and English, Gaudeamus — “we are grateful” in Latin — learned the island ways of tax evasion.
+Living in the Channel Islands and speaking a patois of Medieval French and English, Gaudeamus — “we are grateful” in Latin — learned the island ways of smuggling and tax evasion.
 Then, about the time of the American Revolution, mother and son emigrated to New Jersey and a better life.
 Later two of his sons helped found a town in northwestern Iowa — the Agincourt that’s been home to five Tennant generations.
 We tend to stay put.
 “Grow where you’re planted,” says my old friend Marilla.

 “Architect.
 It was like I knew the word from birth,” he told me.

 Anson was the second child and only son of James and Martha Tennant.
 Summers on grandpa Curtiss’s farm taught him carpentry (we’ve got birdhouses galore to prove it) and in the fall of 1905 he built a dollhouse for his little sister Claire.
-The start of an illustrious career?
+Hardly the start of an illustrious career?

 Claire had contracted diphtheria and wasn’t expected to live, so the ’05 Christmas had to be special.
 He recalled a rainy weekend in the attic, cross-legged among piles of magazines, where he found a house he liked in The Scientific American Architects & Builders Edition.
-It became the model.
+It served as model.
 But what sense does a sixteen-year-old make of perspectives and technical drawings?
+Illusions and abstractions?
 Claire lived, by the way, so the better question is: Does architecture have the capacity to heal?
 Like those who’ve nominated Catalan architect Antoni Gaudí for sainthood, Claire’s children and grandchildren (my cousins) believe it can — and did.

 The next summer, to make room for the girls turning into young women, Anson moved to the carriage house loft, his treehouse/studio for a few years, and the summer after high school Jim Tennant asked him to remodel and enlarge the house itself.
 It’s a bed-and-breakfast now, owned by another family, so you can stay there and see what he designed — his first official commission, I suppose, if you don’t count the dollhouse.

 Practical experience is one way to become an architect; book learnin’ is another.
-Anson’s father sought the advice of his friend Lyman Silsbee, an old school, hard knocks architect who recommended the program at the Art Institute of Chicago.
-So, in the Fall of 1910, young Anson ventured from the quiet backwater of small-town Iowa into the depths of Metropolis.
+Anson’s father sought the advice of his friend Lyman Silsbee, an old school, hard-knocks architect who recommended the program at the Art Institute of Chicago.
+So, in the Fall of 1910, young Anson ventured from the quiet cove of small-town Iowa into the fullness of Metropolis.